IBM/charts/stable/ibm-dsm-dev/README.md

 ## Introduction

 This is a chart for IBM Data Server Manager.
 IBM Data Server Manager which is a database management tool.
-This chart is intended to be deployed in IBM Cloud Private.

 ### New in this release